-When we at BLAC speak to current and ex-gang members, their world is totally different from ours and we need to understand this in order to effectively intervene because the journeys of some of these young people embroiled in knife crime and gangs are all quite similar; excluded from school, no significant role model in their life, move from place to place, involved in petty crime very early on, come from a household known to social services, mental health problems within the family structure and more.
-At BLAC, we’re aware of the pattern.
-Police have a role to play, but every profession and agency also have a role to play in the hope of intervening in the right places.
+When we speak to current and ex-gang members, their world is totally different from ours and we need to understand this in order to effectively intervene because the journeys of some of these young people embroiled in knife crime and gangs are quite similar; excluded from school, no significant role model in their life, moved from place to place, involved in petty crime very early on, came from a household known to social services, mental health problems within the family structure and more.

 Figures also show 25% of victims were black – the highest proportion since data was first collected in 1997.
 The rise in these deaths seen in recent years has been most pronounced in male victims and those in younger age groups and in part, reflects the increase in serious violence in London and other cities where young adults have been disproportionately affected.

-While many communities are working to promote health, safety and wellbeing, many continue to be plagued with persistently high rates of trauma.
-With rates of trauma and its symptoms more prevalent in certain parts of the country, trauma can be a barrier to achieving community health and wellbeing.
+While many areas are working to promote health, safety and mental well-being, many continue to be plagued with persistently high rates of trauma.
+Some rates of trauma and its symptoms are more prevalent in certain parts of the country.
 There is a growing understanding that trauma manifests not only at the individual level, but also at the community level, through exposure to both interpersonal violence and structural violence, which prevents people and communities from meeting their basic needs.
-Community trauma manifests, for example, as a breakdown of social networks, relationships, and positive norms across the community.
+Community trauma manifests, for example, as a breakdown of social networks, relationships, and positive norms.

-Our aim at BLAC in its entirety is to counter misrepresentative observations by highlighting the positives and we do this by providing the strategic thinking, community insight and creative excellence which produces exceptional relationships between brands and people.
-This event aims to sow the seeds of unity, friendship, understanding and enrichment amongst our varied communities.
-The truth is, we have role models in abundance in every one of our communities and BLAC aims to help change the narrative by shining the spotlight on those wonderful individuals and businesses striving to make our community a fabulous place to be proud of.
+Our aim at BLAC is to counter misleading perceptions by highlighting the positives aspects of African-Caribbean cultures and people, and we achieve this through a unique blend embodied in the ceremony.
+This event aims to sow the seeds of unity, friendship, understanding and enrichment amongst our diverse communities.
+We have role models in abundance and BLAC aims to bring this to the fore by shining the bright light on those wonderful individuals and businesses striving to make our community a fabulous and wonderful place to be proud of.

-The magnificent occassion will build a legacy for the African-Caribbean communities and through the achievements of our winners, inspire the millions who strive to be the best they can and we’re honoured to have the interest of so many important figures wishing to support this worthwhile occasion.
+The magnificent occasion will build a legacy for the African-Caribbean communities.
+We’re honoured to have the interest of many important figures supporting this worthwhile cause.